dranigodfrey/python-for-data-analytics/README.md

 # Python for Data Analytics

 Welcome to the **Python for Data Analytics** course!
-This beginner to intermediate program will equip you with **job-ready skills** for data analysis, from programming fundamentals to applied analytics,  data wrangling, visualization, and storytelling.
+This beginner to intermediate program will equip you with **skills** for data analysis, from programming fundamentals to applied analytics,  data wrangling, visualization, and storytelling.

 ## Course Overview

 - **Skill Level:** Beginners to Intermediate
 - **Duration:** 16 Weeks
-- **Format:** Jupyter Notebooks, mini-projects, real-world datasets
+- **Format:** Jupyter Notebooks, Exercises, Projects, Real-world datasets
 - **Tools:** Python, Jupyter, pandas, NumPy, matplotlib, seaborn, scikit-learn

 ---